en

 Hydrangea Road – Sanganesan Skyline (あじさいロード三ヶ根山スカイライン)

-Best Time: June to July
+Best Time: June to early July

 Entry Fee: Motorcycle 280 yen, small vehicle 420 yen, microbus 1,100 yen, bus 1,760 yen